GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 </script>
 ```

 Node.js integration is also one of the most insecure options in the history of computing as these permissions are usable not just by the app's own scripts, but to *any* script that runs in the window.
-Most worryingly, if an attacker can achieve a cross-site-scripting (XSS) attack, as is extremely common in web apps, **this vulnerability is automatically escalated to arbitrary code execution**.
+Most worryingly, if an attacker can achieve a [cross-site-scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) attack, as is extremely common in web apps, **this vulnerability is automatically escalated to arbitrary code execution**.
 Malicious code can simply use `require('fs')` and `require('child_process')` to run arbitrary executables and take over the computer.

-Node.js integration is only tolerable in apps that make use no remote content and accept no untrusted user input.
+Node.js integration is only tolerable in apps that use no remote content and accept no untrusted input.
 Most apps do not meet this criteria.

 ### Secure IPC